ThalesGroup/xsmp-modeler-core/docs/source/developper-guide.rst

 ========================================

-**File** → **Imports…** → **Projects from Git (with smart import)** → **Clone URI** and specifie the URI of this repository.
+**File** → **Imports…** → **Projects from Git (with smart import)** → **Clone URI** and specify the URI of this repository.
 All XSMP projects should be imported in your workspace.

 Configure the Target platform